matloff/R-vs.-Python-for-Data-Science/README.md

 To be frank, I find the machine learning people, who mostly advocate Python, often have a poor understanding of, and in some cases even a disdain for, the statistical issues in ML.
-I was shocked recently, for instance, to see one of the most prominent ML people state in his otherwise superb book that standardizing the data to mean-0, variance-1 means one is assuming the data are Gaussian &mdash;
-absolutely false and misleading.
+And, sadly, I often see ignorance.
+I was shocked recently, for instance, to see one of the most prominent ML people state in his otherwise superb book that standardizing the data to mean-0, variance-1 means one is assuming the data are Gaussian &mdash; absolutely false and misleading.

 ## Parallel computation